 Traditional spreadsheets offer a two-dimensional data representation, where data points correspond to row and column intersections.

-An OLAP cube with three dimensions, such as accounts, departments, and time, will be shaped like a cube.
+An OLAP cube with three dimensions, such as accounts, departments, and time, can be imagined as a cube.

 As dimensions increase, so does the OLAP cube's complexity.
 No matter how complex an OLAP cube becomes, the relational model continues to use the intersection of dimensions to locate values.
 The image below represents the relational model of a five-dimensional OLAP cube.

-The dimensions we use to build your OLAP cube are called top-level dimensions because they sit at the top level of your data.
-During implementation, your team will determine up to eight top-level dimensions to serve as the foundation of your Cube.
+The categories we use to build your OLAP cube are called dimensions, and they sit at the top level of your data.
+During implementation, your team will work with you to determine the dimensions to serve as the foundation of your Cube.

 You are probably already familiar with your source system's hierarchy and can choose to use a similar hierarchy in Cube.
-The Account top-level dimension commonly follows your Chart of Accounts, while the Time top-level dimension naturally orders chronologically.
-However, any top-level dimension can have a custom hierarchy.
+The Account dimension commonly follows your Chart of Accounts, while the Time dimension naturally orders chronologically.
+However, any dimension can have a custom hierarchy to structure its members to best fit your business needs.

 If you are new to creating a data structure, you can visualize a warehouse.
 The most efficient way to locate a specific item in the warehouse requires knowing its aisle, shelf, and bin numbers.
-Similarly, navigating through an OLAP cube uses the top-level dimensions and subcategories to locate values.
+Similarly, navigating through an OLAP cube uses the dimensions and subcategories, or dimension members, to locate values.

-Each top-level dimension in the OLAP cube has subcategories called parent or child dimensions.
-Child dimensions store values mapped from your source system or calculated using formulas.
-Parent dimensions have children nested below them, increasing the granularity of the data at that location.
+Each dimension in the OLAP cube has subcategories, or dimension members, called parent or child dimension members.
+Child dimension members store values mapped from your source system, calculated using formulas, or published from your spreadsheet.
+Parent dimension members have children nested below them, increasing the granularity of the data at that location.

-Unlike child dimensions, parent dimensions don't house values directly.
-Instead, they derive their values from their children, including any dimensions calculated using a formula, ensuring up-to-date accuracy.
+Unlike child dimension members, parent dimension members don't house values directly.
+Instead, they derive their values from their children, including any members calculated using a formula, ensuring up-to-date accuracy.
 Values undergo a cumulative rollup in hierarchies with multiple nested dimensions, aggregating data until all computations are completed.

-The hierarchy of each top-level dimension is flexible.
-Using the Cube web portal, you can introduce or modify parent/child dimensions, rearrange them, or modify the linkage between them and your source data.
+The hierarchy of each dimension is flexible.
+Using the Cube Workspace, you can introduce or modify parent/child dimensions, rearrange them, or modify the linkage between them and your source data.

-Learn more about how to use the Web portal to manage your dimensions.
+Learn more about how to use the Workspace to manage your dimensions.